Mercury Free Dentistry

 - Head and neck of the patient are covered with a disposable Tyvek hood.

-- Patient is covered with a disposable drape to prevent mercury particles from getting onto their body or clothing.
+- The patient is covered with a disposable drape to prevent mercury particles from getting onto their body or clothing.

 - Doctor and dental assistant are protected by Tyvek protective wear, filtered respirator masks, and non-latex gloves.

-- An alternative source of air (oxygen) is given to patient via nasal mask.
+- An alternative source of air (oxygen) is given to the patient via nasal mask.

-- Non-latex rubber dam is placed to isolate the quadrant of teeth involved.
+- A non-latex rubber dam is placed to isolate the quadrant of teeth involved.

 - The Dental AirVac is placed within 8 inches of the patient’s mouth, providing added vacuum and elimination to mercury vapors and particles.